Q.) Can I audition for Main Stage shows as an incoming freshman?

 Q.) Do you have a cap on enrollment?

-A.) Given recent increases in the number of students auditioning for the program, the Department has instituted an unofficial cap of 20 BFA students (comprised of 16 performance majors: Acting, Directing and Musical Theatre, and 4 Design/Technology majors) each academic year.
+A.) Given recent increases in the number of students auditioning for the program, the Department has instituted an unofficial cap of 20 BFA students (comprised of 16 performance majors: Acting, Theatre Education and Musical Theatre, and 4 Design/Technology majors) each academic year.
 This is done to ensure we recruit only the very best students, keep class sizes low and maintain an effective teacher/student ratio.

 Q.) Does the Department hold/attend a "showcase"?